 One of the cornerstones of my writing craft philosophy is the concept of interiority.
-I always define it as a character’s thoughts, feelings, and emotions, even in picture books, and even (perhaps especially) in third person.
+I always define it as a character’s thoughts, feelings, emotions, and inner struggles, even in picture books, and even (perhaps especially) in third person.
 This tool, to me, is the most crucial one in a writer’s arsenal.
-Unfortunately, its interpretation and application are quite open-ended, which makes it easy to understand but more difficult to teach.
+Unfortunately, its interpretation and application are quite open-ended, which makes it easy to understand but more difficult to define interiority and teach it.

-This article will be intended as a comprehensive introduction to the topic, as well as my reasoning for why I consider this idea so terribly important to both writers and readers.
+This article will be intended as a comprehensive interiority definition.
+An introduction to the topic, as well as my reasoning for why I consider this idea so terribly important to both writers and readers.
 If you sit down and read one Kidlit.com post in your life, I hope it’s this one.

 What Is Interiority?

-I define the term “interiority” as a character’s thoughts, feelings, and reactions and how we access them, whether it’s in first person or third, a picture book or a YA novel.
+I define “interiority” as a character’s thoughts, feelings, reactions, and inner struggles, and how we access them, whether it’s in first person or third, a picture book or a YA novel.
 It is any moment when you dive into your character’s head to add context, meaning, humor, or emotion to a situation.
+That is the interiority definition.
 The moment in question can be big or small, the reaction can be casual or life-changing.

 The important thing is to keep coming back to your character.
 Remind yourself that they are experiencing the moments you’re choosing for them (via your plot), and that, in real life, we react to stuff all the time.
 Whether it’s a private joke or a shift in mood, we go through our days very aware of what’s going on.
 You certainly don’t want to have every little thing elicit a reaction, but more often than not, characters don’t react enough.
 Keep reminding yourself that your character is in the moment, experiencing it.
 Is there any reaction warranted that could add some depth to the situation or bring the reader closer to your character’s rich inner life?